 In February 1989, Sarah Bush Lincoln held grand openings for two new services: a $2.2 million Regional Cancer Center and a newly remodeled Mental Health Unit.
 While the Cancer Center was equipped with one of the most sophisticated linear accelerators on the market, the Mental Health Unit (now Behavioral Health Services) provided advanced psychiatric care to residents of the region.
 Both centers allowed for those in need of specialized care to remain in the area without traveling great distances for treatment.
 In April, a mobile lithotripsy service eliminated patients' kidney stones without incisions and in September magnetic resonance imaging (MRI) was added.
 Both were cutting-edge technological advances-- and tremendous assets to the community.

-The Health System introduced a new logo in 1990 and continues to use it today.
-It consists of four upward-facing crosses that appear to be rising.
+The Health System introduced a new logo in 1990.
+It consisted of four upward-facing crosses that appear to be rising.
 While the complete crosses represent progress and growth, the two unfinished crosses represent a Health Center that is evolving and developing.

 As part of its continuing effort to reach out to area residents, the Health System began publishing Health Styles.
 Written and designed by the Public Relations staff, the magazine was designed to provide general information about health-related matters to residents of Coles and surrounding counties.
 The magazine is now sent to 68,000 households in the region.